Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 - Character progression *Tyranny* is somewhat unique: a character has both a traditional 'level', as well as skills which level up individually through use (e.g. bashing someone on the head makes you better at the weapon you used to bash them with).
 A character gains a level when they gain enough levels in other skills.
 The unique part is that advancement in skills is *party wide*.
 This means that if one of your party members bashes someone in the head, your entire team (including your main character) will get better at that skill.
 This can cause things to 'snowball' somewhat, as a high skill level opens up more options, which in-turn results in more experience.

+- At character creation, spread all your skill points across Lore, Athletics and Subterfuge.
+These 3 skills unlock hundreds of interactions and in-turn reward experience for the respective skill.
+As long as you keep selecting options that require them, you'll likely never meet a skill check you can't succeed past Act 1 of the first run.

 - Magic is by far the path of least resistance.
 There are spells for every occasion and then some.
 As all characters can also use magic, at least to some degree, there is no reason not to have spells equipped on your entire party, even on archetypes that you wouldn't traditionally associate with magic usage.
 Combined with *Tyranny*'s character progression, having everyone use magic will progressively make your entire party better at magic related skills (particularly, Lore).

 - While *Tyranny* is a real-time-with-pause style of RPG, characters actually have to wait a variable amount of time before making their next action.
 This is called "Recovery".
 Generally, because magic is king, items which increase recovery time significantly are to be avoided, because it increases the amount of time a character has to wait before casting their next spell.
 Just enough equipment to avoid being one-shot should be the goal.
 Magic provides several forms of defence, as well as healing, so armour is not particularly important in *Tyranny*.